“Many times I tried to tell you,

 The thing is, with each discard, I grew increasingly emotionally numb.
 Not jaded.
 Not angry.
 Not even disheartened.
 Just…numb.
 Not that being without her didn’t hurt.
 Truth be told, each discard was crushing because it was almost always on the heels of professed promises that it would never happen again.
 Just how closely did each discard follow the most recent hoovering phase?
 And how long was each discard?
 Eh, each hoovering phase was usually about 1-2 weeks.
 And each discard would generally last about 1-2 months, sometimes 3 months at the outside most.
 What I didn’t realize at the time is that Julia was simply letting me fester and suffer the loss of her and us while she eagerly and happily harvested the adulation, affection, and attention from her collection of men in her reverse harem.
 So, when she returned, there were always tales of how this “friend” or that had tried to begin a courtship with her or had expressed his undying love for her.
 She would then emotionally share that it was only because of his thwarted efforts that she realized it was me whom she loved.
 “It took being with him to see how much I love you.”
 Yes, that type of triangulation is a tried and true tool of manipulation the narcissist has mastered and learned to wield with surgical precision.

 I spent 4-½ years with Julia before the final discard.
-Four-and-a-half years of living in my own personal hell where I was endlessly gaslighted, triangulated, deceived, manipulated, cheated on several times, and all for no other purpose than to feed the fragile and shattered ego of someone who really wasn’t worthy of the love I was willing to sacrifice so freely.
+Four-and-a-half years of living in my own personal hell where I was endlessly gaslighted, triangulated, deceived, manipulated, cheated on several times, and all for no other purpose than to feed the fragile and shattered ego of someone who really wasn’t worthy of the love I wasn’t willing to sacrifice as easily and eagerly as she was.
 And I suspect, as you have read this, whether you are still with your narcissist or without, you have said over and over again, “Me, too!
 S/He did that exact same thing to me!”
-Isn’t it fascinating how you and I, people who have never met, have shared eerily similar interpersonal experiences and dynamics with our abusers, our narcissists, people who are also equally similar?
+Isn’t it fascinating how you and I, people who have never met, have shared eerily similar interpersonal experiences and dynamics with our abusers, our narcissists, strangers who are also equally similar?
 If we didn’t know any better, we would swear we loved the same person, wouldn’t we?
 Perhaps, in some roundabout way, we did.
 For all of their claims of being different from everyone else, narcissists really do seem to be cut from the same cloth, don’t they?
-And while we may, in the heat of that toxic relationship with our narcissist, feel with this and them is where we belong when, in the end, nothing could be further from the truth.
+And while we may, in the heat of that toxic relationship with our narcissist, feel with this and them is where we belong, in the end, nothing could be further from the truth.